Jason Alexander: Political views

 Alexander is a supporter of the Democratic Party.
-Alexander supports gay marriage and the assault weapons ban.
+Alexander supports same-sex marriage and an assault weapons ban.
 In 2020, he campaigned for the Texas Democrats with former Seinfeld colleagues Julia Louis-Dreyfus and Larry David.
 He endorsed Barack Obama in 2012 and Joe Biden in 2020.
 Alexander has been an outspoken critic of the Trump administration and he has ridiculed Donald Trump over his dancing.
-He has called Republican senator Ted Cruz a "jerk", referencing a joke from Seinfeld.
+He has called Republican Party senator Ted Cruz a jerk from the "jerk store" in reference to a joke from Seinfeld.